Exciting engineering challenges with great prizes

 • Maya Kilmer

-Maya Kilmer over 10 years ago
+Maya Kilmer about 11 years ago

 I've seen many of Che's Robots, and they are all fantastic and functional.
 He has a lot of experience and practical knowledge, and it clearly shows in this design!